Iceland Hot Springs: How To Visit The Newest & Best Pools

 - Where are the hot springs in Iceland?

-- Is there a difference between Iceland natural hot springs and geothermal spas?
+- Is there a difference between Iceland's natural hot springs and geothermal spas?

 - Can you visit Iceland’s natural hot springs all year long?